haideralp/CI-CD/IAC/Ansible/README.md

 - To connect instances from ansible ping test must be performed as below:
 - Ensure hosts are mentioned in the hosts file.
-- First  - test connection individually --> `sudo ping ip address on instance`
+- First  - test connection individually --> `sudo ping ip address of instance`
 - Second - test connection from controller --> `sudo ansible all -m ping --ask-vault-pass`

 - I had permision denied issues - still working on why that was - see debugging steps below or remove .pem on hosts.